AI4Finance-Foundation/FinNLP/README.md

-# Alternative Data in Finance
+# Natural Language Processing in Finance

 We start with natural language data.